nosirrahh/UnityEnvironmentSettings/Documentation/docs/introduction.md

 1. A loader (e.g., `ResourcesEnvironmentLoader`) retrieves settings data.
 2. The settings are passed to the `EnvironmentSettingsManager`.
 3. Developers access the settings via the `EnvironmentSettings` API.

-## Target Audience
-This project is ideal for:
-- Unity developers working on multi-environment projects.
-- Teams aiming to improve configuration management practices.
-- Projects requiring secure and maintainable environment configurations.

-## Requirements
-To use UnityEnvironmentSettings, you need:
-- Unity 2021.3 or later.
-- Basic familiarity with C# scripting in Unity.